UPPMAX/install-methods/apps/R_packages/R_packages-4.1.1_install-README.md

 This libzmq module version should also be noted in the module help.

-### Rmpi, Rhpc, bigGP, doMPI, metaMix, regRSM

-Load the most common openmpi module for the gcc version used by R.  In this case, R/4.0.0 loads gcc/9.3.0.
-There is an openmpi/4.0.2 and openmpi/4.0.3, but there is also openmpi/3.1.5, which is a more established major version.
-That is what we'll load

-This also installs four (and counting) modules that depend on Rmpi.

-Outside R:

-    module load openmpi/3.1.5

-Inside R:

-    BiocManager::install(c("Rmpi","Rhpc","bigGP","doMPI","metaMix","regRSM"), dependencies=TRUE)

-Outside R:

-    module unload openmpi

-This openmpi module version should also be noted in the module help.

-### magick
+### magick, dyno, dynplot, dynutils

-`formattable`, `kableExtra`, `magick`.
-This requires some additional module loads that were left out of the general compilation.
+This requires some additional
+module loads that were left out of the general compilation.

 Outside R, load modules then run R:

-    module load ImageMagick/7.0.11-3
-    module load giflib/5.1.4
+    module load ImageMagick/7.0.11-3 giflib/5.1.4
     #  Poppler is already loaded

-    R

 and within R:

     BiocManager::install('magick', dependencies=TRUE)
-    q()

 then:

     module unload ImageMagick giflib

-    R

-Install the rest.
+and within R, install the rest.
 The `tesseract` dependency won't be installable unless this OCR system is eventually installed at Uppmax.
 Should be no problem to leave it out.

     xtra.list = c('formattable','kableExtra')
     BiocManager::install(xtra.list, dependencies=TRUE, Ncpus=8)

-### xps

-The `xps` module requires ROOT, I have installed `ROOT/6.22.08`.

-    module load ROOT/6.22.08
-    R

-and then inside R:

-    BiocManager::install('xps')

-There's a note that xps is facing deprecated status at BioConductor.
-The 2017 install instructions also say it wants ROOT 5, but we're not about to install that.
-Seems to install OK with ROOT 6.

-### hdf5r

-Outside R:

-    module load hdf5/1.10.5

-Inside R:

-    BiocManager::install(c("hdf5r"), dependencies=TRUE)

-Outside R:

-    module unload hdf5

-This hdf5 module version should also be noted in the module help.